WilliamStanford/DailySketches/README.md

-Generating sketches in processing.js and graphics shaders
+Generating sketches in processing.js and graphics shaders.

+Sketches are organized by day